bcostaaa01/bcostaaa01/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on frontend and backend projects...
-- 🌱 I’m currently learning Python, Node.js, Gatsby.js, Vue, D3, pi-based computing (Raspberry stuff)...
+- 🌱 I’m currently learning Java, C# Python, Node.js, Gatsby.js, D3, pi-based computing (Raspberry stuff)...
 - 👯 I’m looking to collaborate on projects that have an impact...
 - 🤔 I’m looking for help with learning about software design patterns and architecture...
 - 💬 Ask me about music, food, coffee, F1...